Cocoa bean roasting can preserve both chocolate health benefits, taste

 That finding flies in the face of previous studies that indicate that roasting always results in a reduction in the polyphenol content in the beans.
 Cocoa polyphenols are believed to have a positive influence on human health, especially with regard to cardiovascular and inflammatory diseases, metabolic disorders and cancer prevention.

 Chocolate, a food usually consumed for pleasure, in recent years has been reconsidered as a source of healthy compounds, noted lead researcher Joshua Lambert, associate professor of food science.
-The goal of the study, he explained, was to learn whether the roasting of beans could both preserve preferred flavor characteristics and boost health benefits.
+The goal of the study, he explained, was to learn whether the roasting of cocoa beans could both preserve preferred flavor characteristics and boost health benefits.

 Researchers investigated the impact of whole-bean roasting on the polyphenol content, aroma-related chemistry and pancreatic lipase inhibitory activity of cocoa under a range of roasting conditions.
 The inhibition of pancreatic lipase activity is a potential anti-obesity strategy.